 While the three members of the Trinity are distinct, this does not mean that any is inferior to the other.
 Instead, they are all identical in attributes.
 They are equal in power, love, mercy, justice, holiness, knowledge, and all other qualities.

-The Trinity does not divide God into three parts.
-The Bible is clear that all three Persons are each one hundred percent God.
-The Father, Son, and Holy Spirit are all fully God.
-For example, it says of Christ that "in Him all the fullness of Deity dwells in bodily form" (Colossians 2:9).
-We should not think of God as like a “pie” cut into three pieces, each piece representing a Person.
+The doctrine of the Trinity does not divide God into three parts.
+The Bible is clear that all three Persons are each one-hundred-percent God.
+The Father, Son, and Holy Spirit are each fully God.
+For example, Colossians 2:9 says of Christ, “in him all the fullness of deity dwells in bodily form.”
+We should not think of God as a “pie” cut into three pieces, each piece representing a Person.
 This would make each Person less than fully God and thus not God at all.
-Rather, “the being of each Person is equal to the whole being of God."
+Rather, “the being of each Person is equal to the whole being of God” (Grudem, Systematic Theology, 1994, page 255).
 The divine essence is not something that is divided between the three persons, but is fully in all three persons without being divided into “parts.”

-Thus, the Son is not one-third of the being of God, He is all of the being of God.
-The Father is not one-third of the being of God, He is all of the being of God.
+Thus, the Son is not one-third of the being of God; he is all of the being of God.
+The Father is not one-third of the being of God; he is all of the being of God.
 And likewise with the Holy Spirit.
-Thus, as Wayne Grudem writes, “When we speak of the Father, Son, and Holy Spirit together we are not speaking of any greater being than when we speak of the Father alone, the Son alone, or the Holy Spirit alone."
+Thus, as Wayne Grudem writes, “When we speak of the Father, Son, and Holy Spirit together we are not speaking of any greater being than when we speak of the Father alone, the Son alone, or the Holy Spirit alone” (Ibid., 252).

 Having seen that the Father, the Son, and the Holy Spirit are distinct Persons, that they are each fully God, and that there is nonetheless only one God, we must conclude that all three Persons are the same God.
 In other words, there is one God who exists as three distinct Persons.